Shadow Dice

 Put one hand on top of the other.
 Reach your hands forward.
 Open and snap shut!

-Can you take a big bite from the elbows?
+Can you take a bigger bite from the elbows?

 Face your palm down.
 Keep your four fingers together.
 Put your thumb underneath.
 Bend your wrist and elbow.
 Open and close your thumb.
 Quack, Quack!